 So there you have it – Midland Funding LLC buys the debts and hires Midland Credit Management to try to collect from you.

-When Midland buys old credit card debts, it wants to pay as little as possible because that will help boost its profit on each collected account.
+Midland Funding, however, buys billions of dollars worth of debt each year.
+To cut its costs, Midland wants to pay as little as possible for each account.
 The credit card companies, however, want to get paid as much as possible so that they take less of a loss on their unpaid accounts.

 The Midland Funding Business Model